brahimab8/stm32-power-scope/docs/usb_cdc_setup.md

 ## Verify Echo

-Extend CDC to forward RX to your app.
+Extend CDC to forward RX to an application callback

 **`USB_DEVICE/App/usbd_cdc_if.h`**